Spirit Airlines Inc. (SAVE) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for SAVE is $25.63, which is $9.64 above the current market price.
-The public float for SAVE is 108.40M, and currently, shorts hold a 6.85% of that float.
-The average trading volume for SAVE on March 07, 2023 was 1.04M shares.
+The average price estimated by analysts for SAVE is $25.63, which is $8.72 above than the current price.
+The public float for SAVE is 108.40M, and at present, short sellers hold a 6.85% of that float.
+The average trading volume of SAVE on March 10, 2023 was 1.44M shares.

 SAVE’s Market Performance